robenkleene/Dotfiles/install/man/markdown/emacs/languages/emacs-org-mode/emacs-org-mode-outline.md

+- `⇧⇥`: Cycling visibility for the whole document

 # New Sibling

 The new sibling keys will create a list item when in used in the context of a list, and a headline in the context of a headline.
 If a blank line exists above the current item, then a blank line is inserted before the new sibling (this behavior can be changed by setting `org-blank-before-new-entry`, but usually this can be mediated just by not including a blank line between the document title and the first header).